JaZo/vue-cli-plugin-gh-pages/README.md

 };
 ```

 Most options can also be defined on the command line.
-Please run `vue-cli-service gh-pages --help` to see a list of supported options.
+Please run `npm run gh-pages -- --help` to see a list of supported options.

 ## Changelog